aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/memorysetting/_index.md

 ```

-Default option for cells model.
+Default mode for cells model.

 **Remarks**

-This option is applied for all versions.
+This mode is applied for all versions.

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```